MULTINATIONALS & LARGE ENTERPRISE BUSINESSES

 BASELINE REQUIREMENTS FOR MULTINATIONALS

-The baseline requirements for multinational parent companies with more than $5B in annual revenue are the following — see our PDF guide for more detail:
+The baseline requirements for multinational companies with more than $5B in annual revenue are the following — see our PDF guide for more detail:

 1. Reporting An annual, comprehensive impact report transparent to the public using a third party standard (GRI, BIA, etc).